Foo2018/Assignment-2/README.md

 `attribute_default_search.py` > Class name – AttributeDefaultsSearch() > Method name - `_extract_attribute_data_types()` > Lines 150 -171
 ### Reasons:
 * The `_extract_attribute_data_types()` method contains a long 'elif' statement.
 This falls into the 'Switch Statements'smell
-* There are no switch statements in Python but long 'elifs' are the equivalent and considered to not be good OOP practice
+* There are no switch statements in Python but long 'elifs' are the equivalent and are considered to not be good OOP practice
 * Switch (elifs) can introduce complications and can grow unwieldy over time, becoming hard to be maintained.
-* This particular 'elif' does has the potential to grow very large as the program becomes more sophisticated and requires more items to be searched for
+* This particular 'elif' does have the potential to grow very large as the program becomes more sophisticated and requires more items to be searched for
 ### Refactoring strategies/ approaches
 The approaches that were experimented with were:
 * Replacing conditional with polymorphism